 - The main facility in the caravan field has a wide ramp.
 This leads to our reception area and a wide access door to accommodate wheelchair users.
 The accessible showering and toilet suite is also accessed from this ramp as is the main amenity block.

 - Our laundry within the amenity block has front loading and operated washing machines and dryers.

 - There are parking bays next to the office including one extra wide bay for access.

 - The majority of our hire units are not wheelchair accessible having two to four steps to the entry door.
 The Lodge has an access ramp to the side and doors are wider than the conventional caravans.

 - All our hire caravans have parking adjoining and, if requested when booking, we will endeavour to keep you as near to the facilities as possible.

 - The Park cannot cater for disabled groups due to our limited facilities, however individuals or families with a disabled member or members are welcomed.

-- Guide dogs, hearing dogs and assistance dogs are accepted in all areas, apart from a dog free section in part of field 3 (Camping field) However, if booking in one of our Holiday Homes, please inform us at point of booking, as only two hire caravans can accept dogs.
+- Guide dogs, hearing dogs and assistance dogs are accepted in all areas, apart from a dog free section in part of field 3 (Camping field) However, if booking in one of our Holiday Homes, please inform us at point of booking, as only one hire caravan can accept dogs.